ucsb/campus-cloud-docs/docs/azure/first-steps.md

 ## Step 6 — Create a Resource Group

 All resources must be in a Resource Group.
-Azure Policy audits Resource Groups for the five required tags — groups missing tags will be flagged as non-compliant.
+Azure Policy audits Resource Groups for the four required tags — groups missing tags will be flagged as non-compliant.

 1. Navigate to **Resource Groups → + Create**.
 2. Select your subscription and a region (West US 2 recommended).
-3. Fill in all five required tags:
+3. Fill in all four required tags:
-   * `ucsb:po-number`
    * `ucsb:environment`
    * `ucsb:mission`
    * `ucsb:protection-level`